 Understanding the Latest U.S. Tariff Changes on Steel and Aluminum

-This was last updated on March 4, 2025.
+This was last updated on June 13th, 2025.

 In early 2025, the U.S. government announced several tariff increases specifically targeting imports of steel and aluminum from multiple countries.
 These tariffs aim to protect domestic industries but will have significant cost implications for businesses relying on these materials.
 Below is a breakdown of the latest tariff measures and their expected impact.

-Summary of New Tariffs on Steel and Aluminum
+Updated Summary of New Tariffs on Steel and Aluminum

 Tariff Type | Affected Countries | New Tariff Rates | Effective Dates |